 During the race

 ‘If your race lasts more than two hours you should consider how you are going to replenish your glycogen stores during the race.
-The Team Sky riders will quite often have a sandwich (panini) containing energy dense ingredients such as peanut butter or banana, but this may not be practical during a triathlon.
+Riders will quite often have a sandwich (panini) containing energy dense ingredients such as peanut butter or banana, but this may not be practical during a triathlon.
 Carbohydrate sports gels or energy drinks are good alternatives.
 Aim to get about 30-60g of carbohydrates per hour during the race” recommends Nigel.